-- (1) The operator must ensure all animal material or product intended for animal consumption is clearly identified to indicate that material or product is not intended for human consumption when it leaves the premises. - (2) Where animal material or product for animal and human consumption are processed in the same premises the operator must: - clearly identify animal material or product for animal consumption when it enters and while it is present in the premises; and - b) indicate that the animal material or product for animal consumption is not for human consumption; and - c) keep all animal material or product intended for animal consumption separate from the processing, packing and handling of animal material or product intended for human consumption until the animal material or product intended for animal consumption is suitably packaged.
+- (1) Animal product The operators must ensure all animal material or product intended for animal consumption is clearly identified to indicate that material or product is not intended for human consumption when it leaves the premises. - (2) Animal product operator's who process-Where animal material or product for animal and human consumption are processed in the same premises, the operator must: - a) -clearly identify animal material or product for animal consumption when it enters and while it is present in the premises; and - b) indicate that the animal material or product for animal consumption is not for human consumption; and - a)c) keep all animal material or product intended for animal consumption separate from the processing, packing and handling of animal material or product intended for human consumption until the animal material or product intended for animal consumption is suitably packaged.
+The identification must clearly indicate that material or product is not for human consumption. - (2) Animal product operators of premises described in subclause (2) must keep all animal material or product intended for animal consumption separate until suitably packaged, from the processing, packing and handling of animal material or product intended for human consumption.

-4.4 Identification of carcasses intended for animal consumption
+4.4 Identification of carcasses intended for petfoodanimal consumption

-- (1) This clause applies to carcasses, whether whole, half, third or quarter, of farmed mammals which are intended to be transferred between premises for processing for animal consumption. - (2) The consigning operator must ensure that the carcasses specified in clause 4.4 (1) are identified in the following manner as soon as the decision on the disposition has been made: - each side of the carcass must be deeply slashed with a continuous knife cut, 2 per side, being from the hock, over and across the shoulder to end at the neck and elbow (or as appropriate to part carcasses); - b) all deeply slashed surfaces must be stained with an approved ink; and - c) all carcasses must be branded or identified with another form of permanent marking with the words "petfood" and the consignor's RMP identifier number.
+- (1) This clause applies to carcasses, whether whole, half, third or quarter, of farmed mammals mammals, including cattle, bobby calves, horses, sheep, goats, pigs and deer, which are intended to be transferred between premises for processing for animal consumption-as petfood. - (2) Despite anything in the Animal Products (Branding and Associated Requirements) Notice 2006, prior to transportation, The consigning animal product operator must ensure that the carcasses specified in subclause 4.4 (1) are identified in the following manner as soon as the decision on the disposition has been made: - each side of the carcass must be deeply slashed with a continuous knife cut, two-2 per side, being from the hock, over and across the shoulder to end at the neck and elbow (or as appropriate to part carcasses); - b) all deeply slashed surfaces must be stained with an approved ink; and - c) all carcasses must be branded or identified with another form of permanent marking with the words "petfood" and the consignor's risk management programmeRMP identifier number.